Google Play Pass launches with 350+ premium apps and games, initially for $1.99 per month – TechCrunch

-Following the well-received launch of Apple Arcade, Google today is officially introducing its own take on subscription-based access to premium mobile games — or, Google’s case, premium mobile apps, too.
-The new Google Play Pass subscription, arriving this week, will offer over 350 apps and games that are completely unlocked, with no upfront fees, in-app purchases, or advertisements.
+Following the well-received launch of Apple Arcade, Google today is officially introducing its own take on subscription-based access to premium mobile games — or, in Google’s case, premium mobile apps, too.
+The new Google Play Pass subscription, arriving this week, will offer more than 350 apps and games that are completely unlocked, with no upfront fees, in-app purchases or advertisements.
 And the initial price point is something of a no-brainer — it’s just $1.99 per month for the first year, Google says.

 That price will increase to $4.99 per month after the first 12 months have passed, which is the same price as Apple Arcade at launch.
 This launch promotion is only available until October 10, 2019, however.